Joan Sanderson: TV and film

 Sanderson played Doris Ewell in the television comedy series Please Sir!
 (1968–72) and Mrs Pugh-Critchley, in the series All Gas and Gaiters (1970–71), as well as a role in the short-lived sitcom Wild, Wild Women (1969).
 In 1978 she appeared in an episode of Rising Damp, and the following year she played Mrs Richards in the Fawlty Towers episode "Communication Problems".
 She also appeared in After Henry, which was broadcast on the radio (1985–88) and television (1988–92), in which she played Eleanor.

 Sanderson's film roles were rare, but she appeared in the Hylda Baker film She Knows Y'Know (1962), Who Killed the Cat?
 (1966), the film version of Please Sir!
 (1971), The Great Muppet Caper (1981), playing John Cleese's wife, and Prick Up Your Ears (1987), the film based on the life of playwright Joe Orton.

 Personal life and death

+Sanderson's husband was the actor Gregory Scott, who appeared alongside her in Please Sir! as the largely non-speaking teacher Mr Wyatt.

-Sanderson died of natural causes in Norwich on 24 May 1992, aged 79.
+She died following a long illness with bone cancer in Norwich on 24 May 1992, aged 79, and was buried in Burnham Norton churchyard.
 A memorial service was held for her two months later at St Paul's, Covent Garden.
-Her husband, also an actor, died in October 1992.
+Her husband died in October 1992.

 The final series of After Henry was broadcast in July and August 1992, following her death; the last episode was dedicated to Sanderson.
 Following Sanderson's death – a month before the premiere of her final series, Land of Hope and Gloria – the creators, despite originally intending to make a second series, opted not to go ahead with it.